 1. roaming for plunder; roaming and ravaging an area.

-IN A SENTENCE: Edgar spent so long sexually marauding Mara that they both ended up with muscle strains.
+IN A SENTENCE: Edgar spent so long marauding Mara's dinner that he ended up with muscle strains.

 9/29/15: hegemonic (hej-uh-mon-ik), adj.

 2. having leadership, dominance, supremacy.

 IN A SENTENCE: Durrell dislikes Nia's hegemonic ways, namely dragging him to her parent's house by the ear

 3. something that causes sleep/drowsiness, as in a medicine or drug.